DraconDev/SamAI/tasks.md

 ## Do

-- add current and add site should be the same size
+- add current and add site butttons should be the same size
+  - they are not currently
 - we need better styling for the home page
+  - the styling got worse with the last update
 - we need to be able order the icons by drag, so if i drag the 3rd icon between the 1st and 2nd icon, it becomes the 2nd icon
 - make the icons more tightly package much like a phone screen
 - having 2 row descriptions for the icons is okay much like a phone screen